c0nstantx/react-boilerplate/README.md

 ### Run container

-Run container by running the following command in project's root folder:
+Change container name in `docker-compose.yml` from `react_boilerplate` to your project's name and run it using the following command in project's root folder:

 ```
 docker-compose up